Ulster Literacy Association

 ULA is entirely student-centered.
 ULA keeps its doors open without discrimination to all adult learners and makes every attempt to provide them with services.
 We call, email and even text message everyone enrolled in our program annually to make sure they are satisfied with their tutoring and/or educational experience with ULA.
 Many of our learners have had negative experiences in a traditional classroom setting.
 Tutors work to tailor a learning approach that meets a student's individual goals and scheduling needs.
 Gaining skills, receiving individualized attention, and feeling personally committed to their own learning process all contribute to learner self-confidence.
 Improving literacy skills has a positive impact on an individual in ways which are not measurable through standardized testing alone.
 Required monthly reporting by tutors helps keep ULA staff informed about student achievements beyond testing results, including attaining citizenship, getting a better job, participating in their children's education, filling out applications, or better managing their finances.

-Through a recent partnership with BOCES, through a Literacy Zone grant, we conduct GED and ESL classes at the Literacy Center 4 evenings a week.
+Through a recent partnership with BOCES, through a Literacy Zone grant, we conduct High School Equivalency and ESL classes at the Literacy Center 4 evenings a week.
 In addition, we place qualified volunteer tutors into BOCES classrooms throughout the county to help ensure the success of those learners who may need extra support in writing and math.

 The Kingston Literacy Center